-A hard copy of the preliminary electoral roll may be purchased from the electoral officer for \$25 per ward (ratepayer roll included) or \$80 per set, plus GST.
+A hard copy of the preliminary electoral roll may be purchased from the electoral officer for \$25 per ward or \$80 for the complete roll plus GST (ratepayer roll included).

-The final electoral roll is produced once the preliminary electoral roll closes on 16 August 2019.
+The final electoral roll is produced once the preliminary electoral roll closes on 12 August 2022.
 The final electoral roll is the roll used for issuing voting papers.
 Copies of this roll may be purchased as above.